yogsototh/yblog/Scratch/fr/blog/Rational-Web-Framework-Choice.md

 ## The result

-For the result I initialized the table with my needs.
+For the result I initialized the table with my own needs.

+And I am quite happy it confirms that I should continue to use my actual preferred web framework.
+I sware I didn't given it any bonus point.
+I tried to be the most objective and factual as possible.

+Now, it is up to you to enter your preferences.

 On each line you could change how important a feature is for you.
 From essential to unsignificant.
 Of course you could change the matrix at will.

-I just show a top 5 frameworks.
+I just show a top 10 frameworks.
 In order to give a more understandable measure I provide the log of the score.

 <table id="choice-matrix">